 We spoke with seasoned broker and real estate agent, Irene Glazer of Live Urban Real Estate for some insight.
 “Preference on which neighborhood to choose can vary widely based on taste and budget,” Glazer explains.
 “Do you like urban, suburban, hip, up-and-coming, walkable, trendy, affordable, accessible to mountains/downtown, parks?
 Denver has a wonderful array that will fit most any lifestyle.”

-Glazer gave us a sampling of a few Denver neighborhoods that have their own unique charm and character.
+Glazer gave us a sampling of a few more under-the-radar Denver neighborhoods that have their own unique charm and character.

 Harvey Park — This neighborhood is located in Southwest Denver and is bounded by South Sheridan, Hampden, Lowell, and Jewell.
 Built in the 1950’s, it’s known for its selection of some of Denver’s best and most affordable, mid-century modern architecture.
 Cliff May-style California Contemporary homes fill the neighborhoods’ quiet, suburban-like streets.